GuanghongXu/guanghongxu.github.io/_pages/teaching.md

 <h2> University of California, Santa Cruz </h2>

-I received the UCSC Economics Department Award for Excellence in Teaching with an average rating of 5.0/5.0 from instructors and an average rating of 4.8/5.0 from students.
+I received the UCSC Economics Department <p style="text-decoration: underline;">Award for Excellence in Teaching</p> with an average rating of 5.0/5.0 from instructors and an average rating of 4.8/5.0 from students.

 ### ECON 136: Business Strategy
 - Fall 2020 (Robert Brian Baden)